Jimmy Neutron: Boy Genius

-Jimmy Neutron: Boy Genius is a 2001 American animated science fiction comedy film directed by John A. Davis and written by Davis, Steve Oedekerk, David N. Weiss, and J. David Stem.
-Featuring the voices of Debi Derryberry, Patrick Stewart, Martin Short, Rob Paulsen, Jeffrey Garcia, and Carolyn Lawrence, the film follows Jimmy Neutron, a schoolboy with super-genius intelligence, who must save all the parents of his hometown from a race of egg-like aliens known as the Yolkians.
+Jimmy Neutron: Boy Genius is a 2001 American animated science fiction comedy film directed by John A. Davis and written by Davis, David N. Weiss, J. David Stem, and Steve Oedekerk, from a story written by Davis and Oedekerk.
+Produced by Nickelodeon Movies and DNA Productions in association with O Entertainment, the film features the voice of Debi Derryberry as Jimmy Neutron, a schoolboy with super-genius intelligence, who must save all the parents of his hometown from a race of egg-like aliens known as the Yolkians.
+The voice cast also includes Patrick Stewart, Martin Short, Rob Paulsen, Jeffrey Garcia, and Carolyn Lawrence.